Why you can’t effectively learn Excel 365 using a Video Tutorial

 In the new SaaS world, you don’t buy software any more – you effectively rent it via a subscription.
 The software then continually improves and changes via automatic online updates.
 This means that every user is always using the same, latest version of the software.
-The subscription version of Excel 2016 is a (constantly changing) SaaS product.
+Excel 365 is the SaaS (and most powerful) version of Excel.

 If you’ve needed help in using a software feature recently, you may have become very frustrated when searching the web for the solution